stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 * find_notefield_in_gameplay(screen_gameplay, pn)
 Returns the notefield actor or nil.

+* oitg_zoom_mode_actor()
+Returns an actor that sets the oitg zoom mode flag to true for all players.

 * notefield_prefs_actor()
 Returns an actor that applies notefield prefs for both players.